 Department of Mathematics and Applied Mathematics, University of Cape Town

 George has an impressive academic career and is considered as one of the world’s leading theorists in cosmology.
 However, his research involves many more aspects than just a cosmological perspective.
-He is engaged in the relation between human emotion and brain plasticity, the nature of social indicators and even in low-income housing.
+He is engaged in the relation between human emotion and brain plasticity, the nature of social indicators, and even in low-income housing.
 The debate between philosophers and physicists prompted him to take a critical position towards overly reductionist physicists.
-His work consists of more than 500 articles, sixteen books and numerous book chapters for which he was awarded several Honorary Degrees.
+His work consists of more than five hundred articles, sixteen books, and numerous book chapters for which he was awarded several honorary degrees.
 He is a Fellow of the Royal Society, London (FRS).
-Besides this he received the John F. W. Herschel Medal of the Royal Society of South Africa (RSSA), the Templeton Prize in 2004 and as a special honour, Nelson Mandela awarded him the Order of the Star of South Africa in 1999.
+Besides this, he received the John F. W. Herschel Medal of the Royal Society of South Africa (RSSA), the Templeton Prize in 2004, and as a special honor, Nelson Mandela awarded him the Order of the Star of South Africa in 1999.

 George Ellis on "What Exists?", interviewed by Robert L. Kuhn on Closer To Truth.

 George regards two kinds of possibility spaces the deep structure of the Universe; the physical ones and the abstract ones.

 | stay informed | stay connected

 Sign up to our set of newsletters – a wealth of insight and guidance in a world in turmoil, from our fellows and our networks beyond.